Dino Ciccarelli: Detroit Red Wings

 Ciccarelli made his debut with the Detroit Red Wings on October 6, 1992, getting no points in a 4–1 loss to the Winnipeg Jets.
 On October 8, 1992, Ciccarelli earned his first goal as a Red Wing, scoring against Kelly Hrudey of the Los Angeles Kings in a 5–3 victory.
 Ciccarelli finished his first season with Detroit with 41 goals and 97 points, which were both the second highest totals on the team.
 Ciccarelli's 97 points were his highest since 1986–87, when he recorded 103 with the Minnesota North Stars.
-Ciccarelli played his first Playoff game with the Red Wings on April 19, 1993, earning an assist in a 6–3 win over the Toronto Maple Leafs.
+Ciccarelli played his first playoff game with the Red Wings on April 19, 1993, earning an assist in a 6–3 win over the Toronto Maple Leafs.
 Ciccarelli scored his first playoff goal as a member of the Red Wings on April 27, 1993, against Felix Potvin in a 5–4 loss to the Maple Leafs.
 On April 29, 1993, Ciccarelli had a hat trick for the Red Wings in a 7–3 win over Toronto.
 Overall, Ciccarelli appeared in seven playoff games, scoring four goals and six points.

 Ciccarelli saw his point total decline by 40 in the 1993–94 season, as he scored 28 goals and 57 points in 66 games.
-He did have a six-point game against the Vancouver Canucks on April 5, 1994, scoring four goals and adding two assists in an 8–3 victory.
+On January 8, 1994, in his 946th game, he scored his 500th career goal off Kelly Hrudey of the Los Angeles Kings.
+He recorded a six-point game against the Vancouver Canucks on April 5, scoring four goals and adding two assists in an 8–3 victory; it is the most recent time a Red Wing has recorded six points in a game.
 In the post-season, Ciccarelli had five goals and seven points in seven games.